gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'm afraid we can,"
 Doctor Johel said calmly.
-"And yes,
-it is legal,
-so please don't make it difficult."
+"Please don't make it difficult."

 Iffy stared at her,
 then at Wales,